stryker-mutator/stryker-handbook/Equivalent mutants.md

 will produce another equivalent mutant.

-So knowing that for now, help us finding more of them and don't be scared of not 100% mutation score!
+So knowing that for now, help us find more of them and don't be scared of not 100% mutation score!